stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Modeling SAML Directories
 +++++++++++++++++++++++++

-Just like with Social Directories, the only modeling considerations for SAML Directories are: you will a Directory for each SAML IdP that you want to support, and you might need to consider having a :ref:`Master Directory <supporting-multiple-dirs>` to co-ordinate among your multiple directories.
+The only modeling considerations for SAML Directories are: you will need a Directory for each SAML IdP that you want to support, and you might need to consider having a :ref:`Master Directory <supporting-multiple-dirs>` to co-ordinate among your multiple directories.

 How to Make a SAML Directory
 ++++++++++++++++++++++++++++

+.. only:: rest

   SAML Directories can be made using the :ref:`Stormpath Admin Console <saml-configuration>` or using :ref:`REST API <saml-configuration-rest>`.

+.. only:: csharp or vbnet

+.. only:: java

+.. only:: nodejs

+.. only:: python

 .. _group-mgmt: